 It comes from the food you eat and is produced in your body, mainly in your liver.

 Cholesterol travels via your bloodstream.
-This is where “bad” LDL cholesterol can form plaques.
-Plaques are thick, hard deposits that can cling to the walls of arteries, restricting the flow of blood.
-They also can break off and release chemicals that can form blood clots, which can lead to stroke and other serious health conditions.
+This is where LDL cholesterol can form plaques.
+Plaques are thick, hard deposits that cling to the walls of arteries and restrict blood flow.
+They also can break off.
+When this happens the body forms blood clots, which can lead to stroke and other serious health conditions.

 Statins work by inhibiting an enzyme that your liver needs to produce LDL cholesterol.
-It also increases “good” HDL cholesterol, which is responsible for moving bad cholesterol from your arteries back to the liver.
+Statins also minimally increase HDL (“good”) cholesterol, which is responsible for moving bad cholesterol from your arteries back to the liver.

 - Rhabdomyolysis is a serious condition in which cells of muscles become damaged.
 This is more likely to occur in people who are taking statins with other medications that carry a similar risk.